alcionai/corso/website/docs/setup/m365_access.md

 ---
-description: "Connect to a Microsft 365 tenant"
+description: "Connect to a Microsoft 365 tenant"
 ---

 # Microsoft 365 access